Advisory Board

 Dr. Khleif serves on several local, national, and international committees and as a cancer vaccine expert for a number of national organizations.
 His recent recognitions include receiving the Medical Trailblazer Award, Augusta City Classic.

-Dr. James J. Mulé
+James J. Mulé, PhD

 Dr. Mulé is the Associate Center Director for Translational Science, the Michael McGillicuddy Endowed Chair for Melanoma Research and Treatment, and Director of Cell-based Therapies at the Moffitt Cancer Center, Tampa, Florida.